kirkrodrigues/clp/docs/src/user-guide/quick-start-cluster-setup.md

 :::{note}
-If CLP fails to start (e.g., due to a port conflict), try adjusting the config in `etc/clp-config.yml` and then running the start command again.
+If CLP fails to start (e.g., due to a port conflict), try adjusting the config in `etc/clp-config.yml` and then run the start command again.
 :::

 ### Stopping CLP